 Camping- Check out the state parks like Bahia Honda and John Pennekamp as well as privately owned campgrounds like Riptide RV Resort and Motel in Key Largo and Geiger Key Marina in Key West.
 Both tent and RV sites are available.

-Airbnb– Rent a waterfront house in one of the upper Keys or one of the quaint Victorian homes in Key West, especially if you’re traveling with a group.
+Rentals- Rent a waterfront house in one of the upper Keys or one of the quaint Victorian homes in Key West on Airbnb, especially if you’re traveling with a group.
+Ocean Pointe Suites at Key Largo is a Diamond Resorts rental property.